sachin136631/ContactParserAPI/README.md

 - **Clipboard Output**: If any data is found, it is copied back to the clipboard using `pyperclip.copy()`.

 ## Future Improvements
-- **Flask API**: I plan to convert this script into a Flask API soon, allowing for more versatile usage and integration into web applications.
+- **Flask API**:  planning to convert this script into a Flask API soon, allowing for more versatile usage and integration into web applications.